vgmstream/vgmstream/doc/TXTH.md

 #### ID VALUES
 Validates that `id_value` (normally set as constant value) matches value read at `id_check`.
 The file will be rejected and won't play if values don't match.

-Can be redefined several times, it's checked whenever a new id_offset is found. `id_offset` can be used as an alt for `id_check`
+Can be redefined several times, it's checked whenever a new id_check is found. `id_offset` can be used as an alt for `id_check`
 ```
 id_value = (value)
 id_check = (value)